langchain-ai/executive-ai-assistant/README.md

 You can run EAIA locally.
 This is useful for testing it out, but when wanting to use it for real you will need to have it always running (to run the cron job to check for emails).
-See [this section](#run-in-production--langgraph-cloud-) for instructions on how to run in production (on LangGraph Cloud)
+See [this section](#run-in-production--langgraph-platform) for instructions on how to run in production (on LangGraph Platform)

 ### Set up EAIA locally